-The Company entered into has a supply agreements agreement with Regeneron pursuant to provide which the Company may order both clinical supply and commercial product (see Note 11 10).
-In May 2023, the Company signed a letter of intent with a contract development and manufacturing organization (a "CDMO") related to its technology transfer of the manufacturing process for ARCALYST drug substance.
-The Company has additionally entered into agreements with several CDMOs to provide the Company with preclinical and clinical trial materials for its non-ARCALYST assets.
-As of September 30, 2023 March 31, 2024, the Company had committed to minimum payments under all of these agreements totaling \$133,704, \$148,039, of which \$56,782 \$56,140 is due within one year.
+The Company has a supply agreement with Regeneron pursuant to which the Company may order both clinical and commercial product (see Note 10).
+In May 2023, June 2024, the Company signed entered into a letter Master Services Agreement and a Product Specific Agreement with Samsung as part of intent with a contract development and manufacturing organization (a "CDMO") related to its technology transfer of the manufacturing process for ARCALYST drug substance.
+The Company has additionally entered into agreements with several CDMOs contract development and manufacturing organizations to provide the Company with preclinical and clinical trial materials for its non-ARCALYST assets.
+As of March 31, 2024, June 30, 2024, the Company had committed to minimum payments under all of these agreements totaling \$148,039, \$180,741, of which \$56,140 \$43,322 is due within one year.